sohelamin/vue-example/vue-webpack/README.md

-# Vue.js Example with Webpack
+# Vue.js Example

-> Example using Vue.js with Webpack + vue-loader.
+> Example using Vue.js with Webpack.

 ## Instructions